jalal1/jalal1.github.io/index.md

     Search and Recommendation Team
     - Worked on a spelling correction project using Python.
     - Worked on a query understanding project using Go language.
-    - Read papers about E-commerce product search and recommendation.
+    - Read papers about E-commerce product search and recommendations.
-    - Hands on tools and technologies such as Kafka, Docker, Snowflake and others.
+    - Hands-on tools and technologies such as Kafka, Docker, Snowflake, and others.

 ### **Experience**
 - **Cloud Engineer** (2013 - 2018)\